AriFordsham/GHCWiki/trac-standalone.md

 ## Using Authentication

+Tracd allows you to run Trac without the need for Apache, but you can take advantage of Apache's password tools (htpasswd and htdigest) to easily create a password file in the proper format for tracd to use in authentication.
+(It is also possible to create the password file without htpasswd or htdigest; see below for alternatives)

 Tracd provides support for both Basic and Digest authentication.
 Digest is considered more secure.
 The examples below use Digest; to use Basic authentication, replace `--auth` with `--basic-auth` in the command line.